schafeld/react-crud-exercise/README.md

 ## Origin and Inspiration

 This project is inspired by the [ReactJS and Tailwind CSS Fundamentals ](https://www.coursera.org/learn/packt-reactjs-and-tailwind-css-fundamentals-szmrn/home/info) taught by Stackt on Coursera.
-But the code deviates considerably as this project is upgraded to use React 19, Vite, and TypeScript.
+But the code deviates considerably as this project is upgraded to use React 19, Vite, PrimeReact (with PrimeIcons), and TypeScript.

 ## License